Lämel School: Building

 The original location of the 1856 school was located on Chain Street in the Old City.
 The school moved in 1903 upon construction at Zikhron Moshe on Yesheyahu Street, although the building was only under construction in 1902.
 The building was designed by Templar architect Theodor Sandel, who also designed the German Hospital on HaNeviim Street and Old Shaare Zedek Building.
-The construction was undertaken by contractor Jacob Mann, who also worked with Zendal on Shaare Zedek.
+The construction was undertaken by contractor Jacob Mann (born 1849), who also worked with Zendal on Shaare Zedek.
 Zendel died partway through construction, and his son Benjamin took oversight over the rest of the project.
 The building was built in a European Neoclassical style while combining local design elements.

 In addition to its use as a school, the building served the local community by holding many local events and Scout activities.
 In January 1945, the British Mandate government expropriated rooms by stationing British Army soldiers in them.

 In the years following the school's closure, the building was used as a Talmud Torah by Boyan Hasidim due to its proximity to the ultra-Orthodox neighborhoods in the city.
 In March 2011, the Histadrut sold the building to Etz Chaim Yeshiva.
 In December 2014, a plan was proposed for the construction of two residential buildings in the building's courtyard with a promise to preserve the original school building.